 Pambula Beach FLC is committed to the ongoing professional development and formation of all staff.
 This continues to enrich the educational opportunities provided for our young people and models to our young people the modern reality of lifelong learning.
-In 2020 staff participated in the following:
+In 2022, staff participated in the following:

 - Individual and Group Reflective Supervision

 - Berry Street Education Model

-- Certificate in Narrative Therapy

 - Curriculum Planning Sessions

 - First Aid and Resuscitation Annually

 - Strategic Planning Days/TOP Days

 - EREA Child Safeguarding/Complispace training

 - EREA Deputy Principal & Head of Campus meetings

 - Explicit Instructions Workshop

 - Youth Mental Health First Aid

 - Suicide Prevention ASIST Training.